Image by Drazen Zigic on Freepik

 The Great Thanksgiving Listen

 is a national movement that empowers young people—and people of all ages—to create an oral history of the contemporary United States by recording an interview with an elder, mentor, friend, or someone they admire.
 Interviews become part of the StoryCorps Archive at the American Folklife Center at the Library of Congress.
-Explore classroom-ready resources, including an Educator Toolkit, on PBS LearningMedia with the StoryCorps: The Great Thanksgiving Listen Collection, or visit StoryCorps’ educator resource hub.
+Explore classroom-ready resources, including an Educator Toolkit, on PBS LearningMedia with the StoryCorps: The Great Thanksgiving Listen resources, or visit StoryCorps’ educator resource hub.